Twirlator: A Pipeline for Analyzing Subgroup Symmetry Effects in Quantum Machine Learning Ansatzes: Background

 for all $x \in \mathcal{X}$.
 This condition necessarily encodes the fact that the induced representation $\left\{ U_s \mid s \in S_n \right\}$ in a certain sense commutes with the data encoding layer $U_{\mathrm{init}}(x)$ with respect to the group $S_n$.

 Now the symmetry in the learning problem is modeled with unitaries $\left\{U_s \mid s \in S_n \right\}$ which also satisfy \autoref{eq:induced_unitary_representation}.
 The equation establishes the connection between data encoding and symmetries.
 It is also important to note that \autoref{eq:induced_unitary_representation} is defined at the operator level, not the state level.
-It will be part of future research to study the symmetrization with respect to fixed states.
-This simplification will likely be simpler to compute and sufficient, since machine learning tasks are trained on a fixed set of states that we can use for symmetrization.